lm3nitro/Projects/Penetration Testing/Windows SMB.md

 ![Pasted image 20240430145921](https://github.com/lm3nitro/Projects/assets/55665256/c981eb3c-ef69-474d-a44b-4eda2925c46b)

-## Session
+## Remote Session

-As seen
-Upgrading Meterpreter shell (if needed/optional)
+The exploit successfully compromised the target which created a reverse shell.
+In the screenshot below, I was given the option to upgrade Meterpreter shell, this is optional nad not needed.

 ![Pasted image 20240430141151](https://github.com/lm3nitro/Projects/assets/55665256/7da1055c-2225-4b7e-a998-a2129f24fdd6)

-Getting into the back to the Session:
+I went back into the running session:

 ![Pasted image 20240430141305](https://github.com/lm3nitro/Projects/assets/55665256/0660bea4-2b41-42e8-917c-9c40fbbd00a7)

+Taking a look at the directories on the Win 7 host:

 ![Pasted image 20240430141716](https://github.com/lm3nitro/Projects/assets/55665256/f527d86a-2b9a-4dae-9334-cc0327e423d3)

-Let's go to the user directory:
+I decided to go into the user directory and can see a user by the name lm3nitro:

 ![Pasted image 20240430142147](https://github.com/lm3nitro/Projects/assets/55665256/6fe119f1-e1fb-4311-91ca-acb673fbffa2)

-Creating a directory :
+I then created a directory with this sanme users name under Desktop:

 ![Pasted image 20240430142553](https://github.com/lm3nitro/Projects/assets/55665256/86326d78-c2cb-4386-be07-6af2699bf3a3)

-On the windows 7 box , we have created a directory called lm3nitro:
+On the windows 7 box, I was able to se that the directory called lm3nitro was indeed created:

 ![Pasted image 20240430142453](https://github.com/lm3nitro/Projects/assets/55665256/b3a48d82-9cee-40f1-b65e-eaf8b5024d02)

-We can the se reverse meterperter Shell:
+I was also able to see the reverse shell connection that had been established.

-#  Dumping the hash and Cracking it :
+## Dumping the hash and Cracking it

-Let's crack user m3nitro password:
+Now that I know that there is a user by the name lm3nitro, I wanted to crack the users password.
+To do this, I first used hashdump:

 ![Pasted image 20240430145228](https://github.com/lm3nitro/Projects/assets/55665256/2649f103-281e-49e6-a44a-7be91ddba771)

-Creating a file to crack it with john the repaper
+With the provided information from hashdump, I creating a file to crack it with John the Ripper:

 ![Pasted image 20240430145322](https://github.com/lm3nitro/Projects/assets/55665256/dfab06df-d70f-4b52-b697-7cd559552dd7)

-using john to crack the hash:
+## John the Ripper

 ![Pasted image 20240502094456](https://github.com/lm3nitro/Projects/assets/55665256/50b529a5-68e1-4a2f-8487-dfdacd256f62)

+Once I had the file saved, I then used John the Ripper along with a wordlist and the previos found hash:

 ![Pasted image 20240430145055](https://github.com/lm3nitro/Projects/assets/55665256/9e1d6c18-17b8-47aa-bdcb-55de62f518d9)

-Hascat:

-Selecting  NTLM mode:
+## Hashcat

+Another way to do this is by using Hashcat:

 ![Pasted image 20240506102724](https://github.com/lm3nitro/Projects/assets/55665256/1027efb9-96a0-44a8-8483-719bb9c9319f)

 Cracking the password:

 ![Pasted image 20240506104207](https://github.com/lm3nitro/Projects/assets/55665256/3b8659c0-2377-45a8-a40f-00cfa3b7c248)

-Mimikatz:
+## Mimikatz

+Mimikatz can also be used:
 ![Pasted image 20240506105845](https://github.com/lm3nitro/Projects/assets/55665256/5d1c8c7a-5e20-4e13-b8e0-c4a6debed536)

+Now we can go to see all the credentials:

 ![Pasted image 20240506111530](https://github.com/lm3nitro/Projects/assets/55665256/8f6cf77c-991d-4594-9efb-ea7d2242d4ce)

-All the creds:
+All the credentials, including the username and password for lm3nitro:

 ![Pasted image 20240506111623](https://github.com/lm3nitro/Projects/assets/55665256/b959c579-700e-482a-beb8-5ae3f6ff927c)

-Remote desktop:
+## Remote Desktop

+Now that I have the credentails, I use Remote Desktop to login:

 ![Pasted image 20240430151932](https://github.com/lm3nitro/Projects/assets/55665256/199e2404-476d-4db3-b72d-1063a559af6a)

-logged in:
+I successfully logged in as lm3nitro:

 ![Pasted image 20240430151350](https://github.com/lm3nitro/Projects/assets/55665256/3739ff7a-8c28-4ddc-9661-8e45c71d2d87)

-LIsting the established connection:
+Listing the established connections:

 ![Pasted image 20240430152107](https://github.com/lm3nitro/Projects/assets/55665256/b098f300-75ec-42e5-84e2-98f6717b1049)

+### Summary:

+In this exercise, I was able to identify a vulenrability, exploit it, and understand the implications of a successful attack, as well as techniques for credential extraction and network traffic analysis.
+This allowed me to to better understand the entire penetration testing process, from reconnaissance to exploitation and post-exploitation.

+This exercise also demontrated the necessity of maintaining systems that are patched and up-to-date as a way to mitigate vulnerabilities and reduce the risk and attack surface of exploitation by adversaries.